dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 9 november 2017
+Remembering the calling convetion for SysV ABI can be difficult.
+Here's a useful mnemonic found on the [CS:App blog](http://csappbook.blogspot.se/2015/08/dianes-silk-dress-costs-89.html)

+    %rdi:   Diane's
+    %rsi:   Silk
+    %rdx:   dress
+    %rcx:   costs
+    %r8:    $8
+    %r9:    9

+## 30 november 2017
+Subfields can be extracted with split() in awk

+    echo "/path/to/foo 12K -rwx" | awk '{split($1, subfields, "/"); print(subfields[3], $2, $3); }'
+    foo 12K -rwx

+Printing the N last fields on a line can be done with

+    echo "a b c d" | awk '{ print($(NF-2), $(NF-1), $(NF)); }'
+    b c d

+www.cs.princeton.edu/courses/archive/spring17/cos333/tutorials.html

+## 28 november 2017
+The joinreg in the Firefox wasm baseline compiler is used for transferring values out of blocks.

+## 27 november 2017
+I've never thought too much about the range different integer and float types.

+    int32_t can hold about 2 billion positive or negative values. int64_t can hold about 2 billion billion positive or negative values float can hold about 10^38 positive or negative values double can hold about 10^308 positive or negative values.

 ## 16 october 2017
 A short summary of the  I2C protocol: I2c messages consists of address frames and data frames.
 A transaction is started by the master by pulling SDA low